peteroluoch/africa-offline-os/docs/REALITY_CHECK.md

-# A-OS Strategic Reality Check (V1.0)
+# A-OS Strategic Reality Check (V1.1)
 **"The Brutal Truth: From Kernel to Continental Infrastructure"**

-## 🚦 Executive Summary: Self-Rating (7.5/10)
+## 🚦 Executive Summary: Self-Rating (8.0/10)
-A-OS has a world-class architectural foundation (FAANG-grade) and a complete Atomic Design System.
-However, we have zero production users and no domain modules (Agri/Health).
-We are currently in the "Thick Infrastructure" phase.
+A-OS has a world-class architectural foundation (FAANG-grade), complete Atomic Design System, and **two production-ready vehicles** (Agri-Lighthouse + Transport-Mobile).
+We have universal channel infrastructure supporting USSD/SMS for any feature phone.
+However, we still have zero production users and need real API integration + hardware partnerships.

 ---